Ligue 1: Media coverage

 In 2018, Mediapro acquired three of the four major packages of LFP media rights for the 2020–21 season through to the 2023–24 season, largely replacing Canal+ in a deal valued at a record €1.15 billion.
 BeIN Sports maintained "lot 3", which contained two matches per-week on Saturday nights and Sunday afternoons.
 Mediapro was expected to establish a new channel to house these rights.
 BeIN Sports later sub-licensed its package to Canal+.
 In June 2020, Mediapro announced a partnership with TF1, under which the new channel would leverage the network's talent and resources, and be branded as Téléfoot—an extension of TF1's long-running football programme.
 Téléfoot presenters Grégoire Margotton and Bixente Lizarazu served as the lead broadcast team for at least 20 matches per-season.

 Seeking to renegotiate its contract due to the financial impact of COVID-19, Mediapro began withholding its rights payments to the LFP in October 2020.
 LFP CEO Arnaud Rouger stated in October 2020 that they may have to pursue a new broadcaster if they are unable to resolve the dispute with Mediapro.
 In December 2020, it was reported that Mediapro were preparing to wind down Téléfoot, after it agreed to compensate the LFP for the two missed rights payments.
 In February 2021, Canal+ reached an interim agreement to acquire the rights packages held by Mediapro for the remainder of the season, and later sub-licensed Ligue 2 to BeIN; Téléfoot shut down on 8 February 2021.

-In June 2021, the LFP resold the broadcast rights packages for Ligue 1 to Canal+ and Amazon Prime Video for the 2021–22 season through to the 2024–25 season, with the two broadcasters paying a total of €663 million in total.
-Canal+ held the rights to two matches per week.
-In August 2023, it announced a sub-licensing agreement with DAZN to stream its matches on a branded channel within the service as part of DAZN's local launch.
-Canal+ did not plan to renew its rights after the conclusion of the 2024–25 season.
+In June 2021, the LFP resold the Mediapro broadcast rights packages for Ligue 1 to Amazon Prime Video for the 2021–22 season through to the 2023–24 season for only €250 million per season.
+Canal+ keeping its "lot 3" at historical price (€332 million for 2 matches that do not contain the best matchups), the two broadcasters and Free (which has the digital rights) paying a total of €663 million in total.
+In August 2023, Canal+ announced a sub-licensing agreement with DAZN to stream its matches on a branded channel within the service as part of DAZN's local launch.
+Canal+, in legal conflict with the LFP and which had positioned itself in 2021 to reclaim all the rights and was upset at not having obtained them, did not plan to renew its rights after the conclusion of the 2023–24 season.

-In April 2025, both the LFP and DAZN came to an agreement to end the rights broadcast deal due to a legal dispute between the two parties over unpaid rights payments.
+In the summer of 2024, after lengthy discussions, DAZN acquired 8 out of 9 matches for €400m while BeIN Sports acquired one match for €100m.
+But in April 2025, both the LFP and DAZN came to an agreement to end the rights broadcast deal due to a legal dispute between the two parties over unpaid rights payments.
 L'Équipe reported that DAZN was to pay the LFP €100m to exit the agreement, as well as the remaining €140m it owed to the organisation for the final two instalments.